The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Classical Brascamp--Lieb inequalities

-Refs. \cite{carlen2008brascamp,berta2019quantum} propose quantum generalizations of \eqref{eq:classical-BL}, where nonnegative functions are replaced by positive semidefinite linear operators and integrals are replaced by traces.
-Refs. \cite{carlen2008brascamp,berta2019quantum} also prove that each quantum Brascamp--Lieb inequality is equivalent to a corresponding generalization of the subadditivity of the von Neumann entropy.
-Such equivalence also applies to the generalized subadditivity of the von Neumann entropy proved in this paper: \cite[Corollary II.5]{berta2019quantum} and \autoref{thm:main} yield the following \begin{cor} Let $\mathbf{B}$ be a quantum Brascamp--Lieb datum with dimension $(2m,2\mathbf{m})$ as in \autoref{defn:QBL} such that each $B_i$ satisfies \eqref{eq:DeltaY}, and let $\mathbf{p}\in\mathbb{R}_{>0}^K$ satisfy the scaling condition $m=\mathbf{p}\cdot \mathbf{m}$.
+Refs. [\onlinecite{carlen2008brascamp,berta2019quantum}] propose quantum generalizations of \eqref{eq:classical-BL}, where nonnegative functions are replaced by positive semidefinite linear operators and integrals are replaced by traces.
+Refs. [\onlinecite{carlen2008brascamp,berta2019quantum}] also prove that each quantum Brascamp--Lieb inequality is equivalent to a corresponding generalization of the subadditivity of the von Neumann entropy.
+Such equivalence also applies to the generalized subadditivity of the von Neumann entropy proved in this paper: [\onlinecite[Corollary II.5]{berta2019quantum}] and \autoref{thm:main} yield the following \begin{cor} Let $\mathbf{B}$ be a quantum Brascamp--Lieb datum with dimension $(2m,2\mathbf{m})$ as in \autoref{defn:QBL} such that each $B_i$ satisfies \eqref{eq:DeltaY}, and let $\mathbf{p}\in\mathbb{R}_{>0}^K$ satisfy the scaling condition $m=\mathbf{p}\cdot \mathbf{m}$.
 For any $i=1,\,\ldots,\,K$, let $\omega_i$ be a positive definite linear operator acting on $L^2(\mathbb{R}^{m_i})$ such that $\ln \omega_i$ is in the domain of $\Phi_{B_i}^\dagger$\footnote{For any quantum channel $\Phi$ that maps quantum states acting on the Hilbert space $\mathcal{H}_X$ to quantum states acting on the Hilbert space $\mathcal{H}_Y$, we denote with $\Phi^\dag$ the dual quantum channel that maps bounded linear operators acting on $\mathcal{H}_Y$ to bounded linear operators acting on $\mathcal{H}_X$ and such that $\mathrm{Tr}\left[\Phi^\dag(H_Y)\,\rho_X\right] = \mathrm{Tr}\left[H_Y\,\Phi(\rho_X)\right]$ for any quantum state $\rho_X$ acting on $\mathcal{H}_X$ and any bounded linear operator $H_Y$ acting on $\mathcal{H}_Y$.}.
 Then,

 \end{cor}